Gimer-Studios/Gimer-Studios/README.md

 - Hit me up if you have anything you think I could help with or want me to collab on.
 - 📫 How to reach me-
 Discord: mincraftgimer
 - To sum it up.
-I code in Java ☕︎.
+I enjoy coding.
+- Java is my main language.
 - Website shoutout- https://gimerstudios.com/
 - Stay productive.
 Cause one day you won't be able to.